- Darwinian Interlude – Ideas I’m working through salted with random blog posts.

 - LittleUSA Solar – Solar startup and Campus in Union Springs, Alabama

 Here’s a sample of the type of thing I like to write.
+Subscribe to see the new stuff as it comes out.

 Free Will Considered As Three Lunches

-Their core argument:
+The core argument:

 - human behavior is composed of material mechanisms